Student ID card

 - can offer discounts in various shops

-You will not be fully registered with the University until you have collected your student ID card.
-If you don't collect your card, we could terminate your registration.
+You will not be fully registered with the University until you have completed online registration and an ID check.
+If you don't complete your online registration and ID check, we could terminate your registration.

 If a student ID card is used fraudulently, you'll be subject to action under the University Disciplinary Procedure.
 This might not only involve you, but also anyone you've lent it to if this can be proved.